itcarroll/itcarroll.github.io/index.md

 | *Woods Hole Oceanographic Institution* |              |

 Competitive 18-month scholarship awarded for research on phytoplankton population dynamics.
-Used a machine learning classifier applied to marine phytoplankton from *in-situ* microscopic imagery, developed novel probabilistic treatment to identify species.
-Utilized GPU for highly parallel computations.
+Used machine learning to classify marine phytoplankton from *in-situ* microscopic imagery, using a novel probabilistic interpretation of random forests.
+Utilized GPU for parallel computations.
 Submitted NSF proposal to couple automatically classified cell images to phytoplankton community model and accommodate classification errors using particle filtering.

 | **Research Assistant**                              | 2005 -- 2006 |
 | *Heinz Center for Science, Economics & Environment* |              |